Ligabuesaurus: Description

-Jose Bonaparte and colleagues described Ligabuesaurus as a large saurpood, although they did not provide any specific estimates of its full size in the description itself.
+Jose Bonaparte and colleagues described Ligabuesaurus as a large sauropod, although they did not provide any specific estimates of its full size in the description itself.
 The femur of the holotype is 166 cm long and the humerus is slightly shorter at 149 cm.
 Gregory S. Paul suggested a full size of 18 m long and 20 tons.
 Rubén Molina-Pérez and Asier Larramendi suggested a similar estimate of 18.7 m long, 4.4 m tall at the shoulder, and a smaller mass of only 14.5 tons In their full osteology of Ligabuesaurus in 2022, Flavio Bellardini and colleagues estimated its mass as being between 17 and 29 tons based on the circumference of the femur and humerus.

 The holotype of Ligabuesaurus, MCF-PHV-233, consists of a partial maxillary bone with ten associated teeth, six cervical and dorsal vertebrae, parts of a few ribs, both scapulae, the left humerus, parts of the right humerus, four left metacarpals, and most of the right hindlimb including an incomplete femur, tibia, fibula, astragalus, five metatarsals, and several associated pedal phalanges.
 From these remains, Bonaparte and colleagues were able to differentiate Ligabuesaurus from all other sauropods based on several characteristics of the vertebrae including the presence of anteroposteriorly narrow neural spines, relatively short pedicels on the neural arches, and the presence of unique laminae on the posterior cervical vertebrae.
 The full osteology, published in 2022, provided a revised diagnosis, which included several of the same autapomorphies with additional details from referred specimens.

 In 2022, the holotype relceived a full osteological description by a team of authors including Flavio Bellardini, Rodolfo Coria, Diego Pino, Guillermo Windholz, Mattia Baiano, and Augustin Martinelli.
 They referred additional specimens from the same locality to Ligabuesaurus.
 These included MCF-PVPH-261, which consists of several vertebrae from the neck and upper back, both coracoids, most of the hips, and several leg bones.
 More fragmentary specimens referred to the genus included MCF-PVPH-228 (several vertebrae, a scapula and some ribs), MCF-PVPH-908 (a single dorsal vertebra), and MCF-PVPH-744 (a single tooth).
 Although these elements were found relatively far apart from one another, the lack of repeated elements led Bellardini and colleagues to suggest that all specimens were from a single individual.
 The physical separation of the remains and any distortions in the shape and size of symmetrical elements were the result of taphonomy.